SteffenBauer/PocketPuzzles/README.md

 ### Development history

+**30.12.2020 v0.7.1** Implemented 'hint grey-out'.
+In the puzzles with this feature, one can now click on a game hint to grey it out.
+This serves the purpose of marking a hint as 'done', so it doesn't distract anymore from puzzle solving.
+See ToDo.md for list of affected games.

 **27.12.2020 v0.7.0** Implemented 'one-click symbol fill' entry method in games that use numbers/letters/symbols in a grid (see ToDo.md for the list of affected games).
 Usage: When no grid cell is currently highlighted or 'pencil mark highlighted', one can press a control button.
 That button is then highlighted until pressed again or another button is highlighted.
 While a button is selected, clicking into a cell directly enters that symbol; long-click enters a pencil mark.

 **15.12.2020 v0.6.3** Added 'Map' and 'Samegame'; switched both games from color to grayscale textures.